aamir9138/nodejs_vishwas_course/nodejs/README.md

 ### Important to note

-- By writing this type of code we are not blocking the execution. events allow us to write the code in non-blocing manner.
+- By writing this type of code we are not blocking the execution. events allow us to write the code in non-blocking manner.
 - so if we have write a function say a console.log statement. it will execute first and the listener will listen for the events to occur. so when the emitter emits the event the event listener will execute only. so in a way listeners are always waiting for the events to occur to execute.

 ```